skingan/NCBI_DiploidAssembly/README.md

 12. alt_stop_tail: number of bases at the end of the alternate scaffold not involved in the placement

 ## Example Placement File
-Refer to [AthalPlacementFile.txt] (https://github.com/skingan/NCBI_DiploidAssembly/blob/master/AthalPlacementFile.txt) in this repository for the _Arabidpsis thaliana_ file.
+Refer to [AthalPlacementFile.txt](https://github.com/skingan/NCBI_DiploidAssembly/blob/master/AthalPlacementFile.txt) in this repository for the _Arabidpsis thaliana_ file.

 # Scripts to generate placement files
 Either of the following scripts can be used to generate a placement file.

 ## nucmer2ncbiPlacement.py
-Python script written by [Sarah Kingan] (https://github.com/skingan) that generates placement file for diploid genome assembly.
+Python script written by [Sarah Kingan](https://github.com/skingan) that generates placement file for diploid genome assembly.
 This script operates on a directory containing "coords" files created from nucmer alignments between each haplotig and its associated primary contig.
 The commands to generate "coords" files can be found within script on lines 23-43.

 ## generate_placement.py
-python script written by [Jason Chin] (https://github.com/pb-jchin) that performs nucmer alignments, generates coords file, and created placement file for NCBI submission.
-Dependencies include [FastaReader.py] (https://github.com/PacificBiosciences/FALCON/blob/master/falcon_kit/FastaReader.py) and [mummer] (http://mummer.sourceforge.net/).
+python script written by [Jason Chin](https://github.com/pb-jchin) that performs nucmer alignments, generates coords file, and created placement file for NCBI submission.
+Dependencies include [FastaReader.py](https://github.com/PacificBiosciences/FALCON/blob/master/falcon_kit/FastaReader.py) and [mummer](http://mummer.sourceforge.net/).